 For this RFB, please assume the total number of groundwater monitoring and sampling events that will be needed is two (2) events.
-Please note that USTIF will only pay the winning firm for the actual number of events conducted (i.e. if a firm includes the costs to complete 2 events, but only 1 events are conducted; then the firm will only be paid for the 1 events completed).
-The selected consultant should be prepared to conduct the first groundwater sampling event at the Site approximately two (2) weeks after the installation of the proposed monitoring wells and conduct the second event approximately six (6) weeks after the first event.
+Please note that USTIF will only pay the winning firm for the actual number of events conducted (i.e. if a firm includes the costs to complete 2 events, but only one (1) event is conducted; then the firm will only be paid for the one (1) event completed).
+The selected consultant should be prepared to conduct the first groundwater sampling event at the Site approximately two (2) weeks after the installation of the proposed monitoring wells and conduct the second event approximately four (4) weeks after the first event.